rvagg/js-ipld-hashmap/README.md

 <a name="HashMap_size"></a>
 ### `async HashMap#size()`

-* Returns:  `Promise<number>`: An integer greater than or equal to zero indicating the number of key/value pairse stored in this HashMap.
+* Returns:  `Promise<number>`: An integer greater than or equal to zero indicating the number of key/value pairs stored in this HashMap.

 Count the number of key/value pairs stored in this HashMap.